 The uses of blockchain IoT depend prominently on the three basic traits of blockchain technology in the form of a data structure.
 The three basic properties of blockchain technology that could benefit IoT use cases include,

 A simple explanation of using these three blockchain properties for improving IoT use cases could verify the feasibility of blockchain IoT projects.
 Let us assume the example of surveillance cameras as IoT devices to understand how these three traits could benefit IoT.
-Now, if a burglar wants to compromise a surveillance camera and prevent the crime from being recorded, they can attack the server which runs the database storing the videos.
+Now, if a burglar wants to compromise a surveillance camera and prevent the crime from being recorded, they can attack the server that runs the database storing the videos.

 With blockchain, the data does not stay in a single place and is distributed throughout different computers on the network.
 As a result, it is quite difficult to hack the surveillance system with multiple target devices.
 In addition, the redundancy in storage offered by blockchain improves security and data access.
 How?
 Users in the IoT ecosystems could easily submit and retrieve their desired data from various devices effortlessly.